 - 9:00 – 9:15 Official opening

-Welcome by Markéta Vaňková, Mayor of Brno and Zuzana Mrázová, Minister of Regional Development of the Czech Republic (TBC) and other distinguished guests
+Welcome by Markéta Vaňková, Mayor of Brno, Zuzana Mrázová, Minister of Regional Development of the Czech Republic, and Ondřej Krutílek, Member of the European Parliament

 - 9:15 – 9:30 Keynote: Strengthening the role of metropolitan areas